-This chapter concerns support for R&D&I projects undertaken by commercial enterprises.
+This chapter supports our ambition to embed innovation within enterprises of all sizes encouraging them to be dynamic and entrepreneurial as a driver for growth, employment and wealth creation.
+It concerns support for R&D&I projects undertaken by commercial enterprises.
 It is anticipated that almost all support from HIE to projects in this chapter will be caught by the TCA and Joint Declaration on Subsidy Control Policies which states: